Hendrik Schmidt

 Hendrik Schmidt is a South African politician, a Member of Parliament with the Democratic Alliance, and the Shadow Deputy Minister of Mining.

 Background

 Schmidt was born in Klerksdorp, South Africa in 1963.
 He attended schools in Durban, Welkom and Virginia.

 Education

-He holds several law degrees, including a B. Iuri., an LLB from Unisa, an LLM from Rand Afrikaans University / University of Johannesburg and a Masters in Philosophy.
+He holds several law degrees, including a B. Iuri., an LLB from Unisa, an LLM from Rand Afrikaans University / University of Johannesburg, a Masters in Philosophy (UJ) and a PhD in mining law (UCT).
 He has worked for the Department of Justice in the district and regional court as a Public Prosecutor and then as a State Advocate and Senior State Advocate.
 From 1994 to 1999, he was an advocate for the Witwatersrand Local Division and has been a member of the Society of Advocates of South Africa since 1994.